oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

 ```
 As usual for Symfony translations (messages) files, structure of nodes can be grouped by key dots.
 This code above
 provide full tree just for example.
+See more about translations on [the Translations Wizard page](./translations-wizard.md)

 PhoneCall Entity
 ----------------